KazutoshiShinoda/Structured-Self-Attentive-Sentence-Embedding/README.md

 # Structured-Self-Attentive-Sentence-Embedding

-Implementation of 'A STRUCTURED SELF-ATTENTIVE SENTENCE EMBEDDING' proposed by Lin et al. at ICLR 2017.
+Implementation of "A STRUCTURED SELF-ATTENTIVE SENTENCE EMBEDDING" proposed by Lin et al. at ICLR 2017.[link](https://arxiv.org/abs/1703.03130)

 ## How to use